 We also host regular "Have 2 / Share 1" weekends where we spend some quality time with people who’s needs are different than our own.
 In Luke 3, John challenges the people, “If you have two shirts, give one to the poor.
 If you have food, share it with those who are hungry.”
 To that end, we visit, encourage, and offer simple support (i.e. grocery, toiletry, and quality used clothing items).
 In practicing Hospitality, we don't want to make room for our friends but the strangers as well.
 And throughout scripture, God invites us to invites us to care to the foreigner.

 For info about meeting times and opportunities, email firstname.lastname@example.org

 Through our network of friendships, we have on-going relationships with children and families a part of the foster care system.
 We seek to celebrate families and children who are in need of encouragement, supplies, and resources.
-Our goal is to lift the load of those on the front lines of caring for some of the most vulnerable in our city.
-In some cases, we make birthday boxes for children within the CPS system.
-In another case, we have a growing relationship with a foster family thanks to our friends at Austin Angels.
-Our hope is to become aware of needs, see opportunities, and consider what resources we have to share.
+Our hope is to "lift the load" of those on the front lines of caring for some of the most vulnerable in our city.
+In some cases, these opportunities arise organically from within networks and neighborhoods.
+We also follow the lead of Fostering Hope Austin.

 For info about meeting times and opportunities, email email@example.com

 As part of an on-going relationship with the teen parent program, we seek to encourage, empower, resource, and learn from teen moms.
 From gathering resources to mentoring relationships, we seek to make ourselves available.